 - Grate or finely chop the cabbage, onion and carrots.

-- Toss the grated vegetables in a bowl with oregano, hot pepper and salt.
+- Toss the grated vegetables in a bowl with the oregano, hot pepper and salt.

 - If the cabbage hasn’t released enough liquid to completely submerge the vegetables, then leave it for 4-12 hours, and press again.
 If there still isn’t enough liquid, then add a bit of purified water.
 The goal is to make sure the cabbage is kept away from air.